ptahproject/ptah/docs/content.rst

 ------------------------

 The Ptah Content model is quite high level and provides a lot of functionality.
-By inherienting from ptah_cms.content.Content you gain the following:
+By inherienting from ptah.cms.content.Content you gain the following:

   - Automatically get polymorphism with ptah_cms_node table.
   - You do not need to specify a "uri resolver"